 - Oil and spreads

-By this stage your child will, hopefully, have grown out of any fussy eating phases they may have gone through before starting school – if they haven’t, not to worry!
-You can follow the same tips which apply to younger children here.
+By this stage your child will, hopefully, have grown out of any fussy eating phases they may have gone through before starting school.If they haven’t, not to worry!
+You can follow the same tips which apply to infants and pre-school children.

 MILK AND DAIRY FOOD GROUP